How to improve acceptance for technology images?

 1. Avoid using any trademarks in your illustrations

-For instance, certain specific shapes or placements of cameras or microphones in a smartphone may indicate a particular manufacturer.
-If you exclude such elements from your illustration, it will have a much better chance of passing review.
+For example, certain specific shapes or the placement of a smartphone’s camera or microphone that indicate a specific manufacturer may fall under such restrictions.
+If you remove these elements from your illustration – it will have a much better chance of passing the review process successfully.

-2. Avoid text or other significant elements that indicate a specific brand
+2. Avoid text or other significant elements pointing to a specific brand

-Using the word “Pad” in the description or displaying a phone with a recognizable logo or product on the screen can work against you.
-However, your personal interpretation of app icons is generally allowed.
+Using the word “Pad” in a description or showing a phone with a well-known logo or product on its screen may work against you.
+However, your own interpretation of app icons is generally acceptable.

 branded elements in images